Fraternities and sororities have a language all their own. Here are some common references and their definitions.

 Continuous Open Bidding (“COB” or Informal Recruitment) — During the Fall recruitment process and the end of the Spring recruitment process for the Panhelllenic Association sororities, those chapters with a membership size less than a specified number (total) can continue to give out bids via an informal recruitment process.

-Deferred Recruitment — In order to enter the recruitment process for a fraternity or sorority, the potential new member must be at least a second semester freshman or have earned a minimum of 12 credit hours from IUP or have transferred with those hours and have a cumulative grade-point average of 2.25.
+Deferred Recruitment — In order to enter the recruitment process for a fraternity or sorority, the potential new member must be at least a second semester freshman or have earned a minimum of 12 credit hours from IUP or have transferred with those hours and have a cumulative grade-point average of at least 2.50.
+Some chapters follow a higher cumulative grade point average requirement.
 Credits accumulated during high school do not count towards this minimum.

 Fraternity — A Greek-letter social or honorary organization (informally applied to men’s groups).